“Comfortable Stay, we really enjoyed the experience.”Ananya02, Mumbai – ★★★★★

 • 24-hour room service.

-• Well furnished double rooms fitted with all -modern facilities
+• Well furnished rooms fitted with modern amenities

 • Attached bath with shower, running Hot and Cold water

 • Lakeside Deck and attached Garden

 • Indian, Continental, Chinese, Moghulian & Kashmiri cuisine's